 \section{Introduction}

-As an expansion of horizontal object detection \cite{ren2015faster,lin2017feature,lin2017focal}, oriented object detection has a wider range of applications in many scenes, such as aerial images \cite{ding2018learning,xu2020gliding}, panoramic images \cite{xu2022pandora, liu2023sph2pob}, scene text \cite{jiang2017r2cnn}, 3D objects \cite{zheng2020rotation}, etc, since it can achieve a good balance between fine localization and low labeling cost.
-In oriented object detection, a detector need predict the minimal enclosing rotated rectangle bounding boxes for objects, so it has a high requirement for rotation equivariant.
-The concept refers to the ability of the detector to predict the correct bounding box angles regardless of the object's orientation.
+As an expansion of horizontal object detection \cite{ren2015faster,lin2017feature,lin2017focal}, oriented object detection has a wider applications in many scenes, such as aerial images \cite{ding2018learning,xu2020gliding}, panoramic images \cite{xu2022pandora, liu2023sph2pob,xu2023gldl}, scene text \cite{jiang2017r2cnn}, 3D objects \cite{zheng2020rotation}, etc, since it can achieve a good balance between fine localization and low labeling cost.
+In oriented object detection, a detector needs to predict the minimal rotated bounding boxes for objects, so it has a high requirement for rotation equivariance.
 However, researchers have observed mutation in angular prediction when objects rotate near the boundary angle, which is commonly known as boundary discontinuity problem \cite{yang2020arbitrary,yang2021rethinking}.

 In previous works, the boundary discontinuity problem has been long believed to be caused by the sharp loss increase at the angular boundary during training.
-To address this problem, researchers designed a series of smooth loss functions to prevent the sharp loss increase, and these methods can be divided into two categories, i.e., separate-optimization loss \cite{yang2020arbitrary,yang2021dense,yu2023psc} and joint-optimization loss (dominant by IoU-like loss) \cite{yang2021learning,yang2021rethinking,zhou2019iou,yang2023kfiou}.
-Due to the negative impact of the low consistency between loss and IoU-metric, the detectors trained through the separate-optimization loss are usually worse than IoU-like loss.
-It has long been a consensus in object detection \cite{yu2016unitbox,rezatofighi2019generalized,zheng2020distance}, so more and more IoU-like loss methods become mainstream choices for training oriented object detectors.
+To address this problem, researchers designed a series of smooth loss functions to prevent the sharp loss increase, and these methods can be divided into two categories, i.e., independent-optim loss \cite{yang2020arbitrary,yang2021dense,yu2023psc} and joint-optim loss (dominated by IoU-like loss) \cite{yang2021learning,yang2021rethinking,zhou2019iou,yang2023kfiou}.
+Due to the negative impact of the low consistency between loss and IoU-metric, the detectors trained through the independent-optim loss are usually worse than IoU-like loss.
+It has long been a consensus in object detection \cite{yu2016unitbox,rezatofighi2019generalized,zheng2020distance}, so increasing IoU-like loss methods become mainstream choices for oriented object detectors.